Arun-sahukar/CodeReview-Pro/README.md

 });
 ```

-**Known challenge solved:** Duplicate Socket.IO event listener registration on reconnect was debugged by moving the `ydoc.on('update')` listener cleanup into the `useEffect` teardown, preventing stacked handlers across reconnect cycles.
+**Design note:** The `ydoc.on('update')` listener is registered once per `useEffect` lifecycle.
+Socket disconnection in the cleanup function (`socket.disconnect()`) prevents duplicate event propagation across remounts.
+A potential improvement would be to explicitly remove the `ydoc` update listener in the teardown to guard against edge-case stacking on rapid reconnect cycles.

 ### Smart Reviewer Assignment